Central Information Point

 What have we achieved so far?

 - The service provided by the CIP is currently available to The Orange Door, and will be expanded to other family violence-related services over time.
+In late 2020, the CIP service was also made available to five Risk Assessment and Management Panels (RAMP).

 What is next?

 - The CIP will continue to be delivered to The Orange Door, across the established areas and those that are scheduled to commence as part of state-wide rollout.
+Service delivery to RAMPs will also continue.

 - System integration work will also continue to support automated data flow between the CIP and partner agency systems (police, courts, corrections and child protection) to increase the efficiencies of the CIP operating model.
 The integration of these systems will allow for the secure flow of information to reduce manual data entry processes and better allow the CIP to scale up to meet demand and increase capacity to expand its service to more specialist family violence services.